Book Chats on Discoveries.

 This was an institution of the medieval Church to protect their copies of the Bible from thievery.
 Before the advent of printing, the rarity of books made them available only to the wealthy.
 They were often locked away in chests.
 The Church, wishing to make the Bible available to all the faithful and still to ensure it against loss, chained it to a desk or lectern (see file images below) and near a church window.
 There, even poor students had its use and it was in popular demand.
 Bias and ignorance have interpreted this chaining as proof that the Church withheld the Bible from the laity, but not so.

-In our case the Bible, still with its original hand forged chain attached, has passed through several owners over the centuries, so our initial thought about a possible Church theft has proved unfounded.
+N.B.
+In our case the Bible, still with its original hand forged chain attached, has passed through at least one private owner (signed and dated 1664 in manuscript) over the centuries, so our initial thoughts about a possible Church theft were dismissed.

 The Title Page reads: